 Everyone knows about the Rockefeller Tree, but many forget about the tree lighting hosted yearly outside the New York Stock Exchange on Wall Street in the Financial District.

-This tradition first began in 1923, almost 100 years ago, making it even older than the Rockefeller Tree lighting celebration.
-Be on the lookout for updates about when the event will occur this December.
+This tradition first began in 1923, making it even older than the Rockefeller Tree lighting celebration – and less crowded.

 Dine at Rolf’s German Restaurant